The following post is from Kristina of Toddler Approved:

 - felt (we used black)

 1. Cut paper into different sizes.
 We used 2×2 squares and 4×4 squares.

 2. Use paint and various tools to create designs on some of the plain pieces of cardstock.

 3. Let the painted designs dry and then decide how you want to use them to create your coasters.

 I loved all these different variations.
-You could also use markers and stickers or cut paper into different designs to make these even more fun.
+You could also use markers and stickers or cut the paper into different designs to make this even more fun.

 4. Cover the surface of the tile with one layer of Mod Podge.

-5. Adhere the painted paper and other designed cardstock pieces to the top of the tile.
+5. Adhere to the painted paper and other designed cardstock pieces to the top of the tile.